ViVa: A Video-Generative Value Model for Robot Reinforcement Learning: Abstract

 \section{Abstract}

 Vision-language-action (VLA) models have advanced robot manipulation through large-scale pretraining, but real-world deployment remains challenging due to partial observability and delayed feedback.
 Reinforcement learning addresses this via value functions, which assess task progress and guide policy improvement.
-However, existing value models built on vision-language models (VLMs) struggle to capture temporal dynamics, undermining reliable value estimation in long-horizon tasks.
-In this paper, we propose ViVa, a video-generative value model that repurposes a pretrained video generator for value estimation.
-Taking the current observation and robot proprioception as input, ViVa jointly predicts future proprioception and a scalar value for the current state.
-By leveraging the spatiotemporal priors of a pretrained video generator, our approach grounds value estimation in anticipated embodiment dynamics, moving beyond static snapshots to intrinsically couple value with foresight.
-Integrated into RECAP, ViVa delivers substantial improvements on real-world box assembly.
-Qualitative analysis across all three tasks confirms that ViVa produces more reliable value signals, accurately reflecting task progress.
-By leveraging spatiotemporal priors from video corpora, ViVa also generalizes to novel objects, highlighting the promise of video-generative models for value estimation.
+However, existing value models built on vision-language models (VLMs) struggle to capture temporal dynamics and physical interactions, undermining reliable value estimation in long-horizon tasks.
+In this paper, we propose ViVa, a video-generative value model that repurposes a pretrained video generator to jointly predict future proprioception and a scalar value.
+By grounding value estimation in anticipated embodiment dynamics, ViVa leverages spatiotemporal priors to intrinsically couple value with foresight beyond static snapshots.
+ViVa achieves state-of-the-art results in metric-based evaluation across three tasks, producing reliable value signals that accurately track task progress and detect execution errors.
+Integrated into RECAP, it achieves an average success rate of 80\%, highlighting the promise of video-generative models for value estimation.

 \abscontent